Renewing vows, December “sunshine”, and rum swizzles – what could go wrong?!

 Sometimes no matter how much time planned out, things take longer than expected.
 Alison, had to work her magic lighting the dark cave, so the extra time worked out perfectly.

 Always.
 Allow.
 Extra.
 Time.

 11. The Event

 There’s not much to say, except this is you and your “other’s” moment.
 It happens fast.
 It goes by all too soon.
 Lap up each second.

-We started at 6:30 p.m. and ended at 6:45 p.m.– short sweet and to the point.
-Our bff, Rona did the ceremony for us.
+We started the wedding renewal ceremony at 6:30 p.m. and ended at 6:45 p.m.– short sweet and to the point.
+Our bff, Rona was our officiant.

 And, then we toasted with Veuve-bubbly afterward in the cave’s lounge area.

 What kind of theme are you going with?
 What colors work?
 Adding floral arrangements?
 What kind of stemware?
 So.
 Many.
 Details.